Content marketing is much different than traditional marketing. With traditional marketing, the goal is to shout about a product or service.

-However, with content marketing, there is no shouting and there is no product or service promotion there is, is at a minimum and very tactfully done.
-In fact, in most cases, content marketing loses its impact and power when it becomes promotional.
+With content marketing, there is no shouting.
+Further, what product or service promotion there is, is at a minimum and very tactfully done.
+In fact, in most cases, content marketing loses its impact and power when it becomes too promotional or too obvious.

-Instead, content marketing is about being a thought leader….
-And it is through this thought leadership, that new customers are acquired; the loyalty of old customers is enhanced; and they are much easier to “upsell,” purchasing new equipment and services.
+Content marketing is about being a Thought Leader, whether an individual or an organization.
+This is how new customers are acquired, how the loyalty of old customers is ensured and enhanced, and what can make it much easier to “upsell” the customers purchasing new equipment or services.

-However, there are five “best practices” when it comes to content marketing.
+However, five “best practices” should be followed when it comes to content marketing.
 These are the following:

 We referenced this earlier, but it is so important so let us discuss it further.
 As soon as an article, blog, infographic, podcast, or video becomes a sales pitch, it loses its power to create sales and marketing opportunities.
 People/customers are interested in their own needs and challenges.
 They also want to see results.
 They are not necessarily interested in your company or products.
-But if you become a thought leader and discuss a situation they may be facing and offer ways of to resolve it, they are now in your corner and open to hearing about your company and what it has to offer.
+If you discuss a situation end-customers may be facing and offer ways to resolve it, they are now in your corner.
+They are open to hearing about your company and what you have to offer.

-Solve Problems.
 Recently a gentleman had a problem with his Sony flat screen television.
 There was no sound.
-He checked the connections but could not find out why the sound was not working.
+He checked the connections but could not determine why the sound was not working.
 Then he Googled “sound problems with Sony flat screen.”
-Several pages came up marketing the TV, but then one came up discussing what could be wrong, and how to correct it.
+Several pages came up marketing the TV, but only one came up discussing what could be wrong and how to correct it.
 He followed the advice, and Walla, it worked!
 That repair service, a coast-to-coast repair service, is now the company he calls whenever a problem develops.

-Repurpose and Repackage.
-Many organizations with an active content marketing program in place find that quality content is not time sensitive.
+Many organizations with an active content marketing program find that quality content is not time sensitive.
 If that’s the case, it can be rewritten, repurposed, and repackaged.
 Just make sure it still provides value to the web visitor.

-Images and videos.
-A study conducted by a content marketing firm found that articles and blog posts accompanied by an image “performed 91 percent better than those without them.”
-Another study, this time by 3M, found that 90 percent of the information that travels through the brain is visual in nature and can be processed much faster than just words.
-This suggests that content with images as well as the use of videos as part of a content marketing strategy can prove very powerful and have a much greater impact than postings without images.
+A study conducted by a content marketing firm found that articles and blog posts accompanied by an image performed 91 percent better than those without them.
+Another study, conducted by 3M, found that 90 percent of the information that travels through the brain is visual in nature and can be processed much faster than words.
+This suggests that content with images and videos as part of a content marketing strategy can prove immensely powerful and have a much more significant impact than postings without images.
 Plus, adding images to content can improve SEO, which we will discuss next.

-Promotion: Content marketing sites must be promoted.
+Content marketing sites must be promoted.
 This means they must be SEO optimized, with keywords, descriptions, and credible content that grabs the attention of the search engines.
-Plus, they should be used in conjunction with social media.
+Plus, they should be used in conjunction with social media platforms.